batuhaniskr/twitter-intelligence/README.md

-# Social Network Tracking And Analysis
+# Twitter Intelligence

-A project written in Python to get old tweets and tweet analysis.
+A project written in Python to twitter tracking and analysis without Twitter API.

 ## Prerequisites
   <ul>